christofmuc/JammerNetz/README.md

 On Windows using Visual Studio 2017

   1. After downloading the JUCE library and unzipping it, start the provided "Projucer" application.
 This is the JUCE IDE which you will use to generate the build files for the target.
   2. The Projucer file is preloaded with "Exporters" for MS Visual Studio 2017 and a Linux makefile.
 Right click the "Visual Studio 2017" and select "Save this exporter".
 This will generate a Visual Studio 2017 solution file.
   3. Open the generated Server\Builds\VisualStudio2017\JammerNetzServer.sln file in Visual Studio.
 You can now select Debug or Release config and build and run it normally with the IDE.

 Other targets:

   1. We create the Linux build of the server using cross-platform compilation from my Windows machine.
 See below for more instructions on that using Docker.
   2. A native Linux makefile can also be created using the Projucer on Ubuntu, as well as Mac OS support should be theoretically possible.

+### Building the client

+On Windows using Visual Studio 2017

+  1. Start Projucer and open the file <JammerNetzDir>\Client\Client.jucer
+  2. Save the exporter and open the generated solution file, or just click the Visual Studio icon which will open it for you.
+  3. You can now select Debug or Release config and build and run it normally with the IDE.

 ## Cross-platform building Linux server on Windows 10 using Docker